deepgram/kur/docs/source/specification.rst

 	At the moment, all CSV data will be cast to floating-point numbers.
 This means that if strings are encountered, you will get errors.

+- ``jsonl``.
+This supplier loads data from a JSONL file.
+JSONL files have a single JSON blob *per line*, with each line corresponding to another data sample.
+Each JSON blob (i.e., each line) should be a JSON dictionary whose keys are the names of the data columns, and whose values are JSON lists (which may be nested for multi-dimensional data).
+The supplier is used like
+  this: ``jsonl: my_data.jsonl``.

 - ``speech_recognition``.
 This supplier loads data appropriate for automatic speech recognition (ASR, also known as transcription).
 It takes the standard :ref:`package_specification`, in addition to these other optional parameters: